Umihara Kawase (video game): Release

 Umihara Kawase was first released on the Super Famicom in Japan on December 23, 1994.

 The Microsoft Windows version was published by Agatsuma Entertainment on November 2, 2015.
 It was developed by Studio Saizensen, a studio founded by the series character designer Toshinobu Kondo.
 The slowdown from the Super Famicom version is no longer present with the addition of a practice mode.
 It is a worldwide release available through Steam and supports Steam Cloud saves, leaderboards and Steam Workshop access.
 On November 24, the day the Windows version of Umihara Kawase Shun made its worldwide debut, Agatsuma Entertainment bundled the first three games in the series on Steam into Umihara Kawase Trilogy, which can be bought at reduced price together.
 In January 2016, every game in the trilogy was delisted from Steam after Agatsuma Entertainment closed its doors the previous month.
 The publishing rights to the series was promptly acquired by Degica, which relisted the trilogy to Steam on January 28.

 The Super Famicom version was made available in Japan for the Nintendo Classics service on May 26, 2022.

 Reception

-On release, the reviewers in Famitsu compared it to the Family Computer game Hitler's Resurrection: Top Secret (released for the Nintendo Entertainment System as Bionic Commando) and praised its complex utility of fishing line in gameplay.
+On release, the reviewers in Famitsu compared it to Bionic Commando on the Nintendo Entertainment System, and praised its complex utility of fishing line in gameplay.

 The Super Famicom version of the game was not released in North America and Europe at the time, having remained obscure in the west since.
 A few journalists noted they never learned about the game and its series until it's featured in an episode of the gaming variety show GameCenter CX, which was aired on June 7, 2006.